Atos UK & Ireland Newsletter – Winter 2019

 This listing coincided with two key events hosted by Atos.
 Firstly, a panel event held at our UK&I headquarters in celebration of Black History Month with guest speakers including Mary Agbesanwa, who appears on the EMpower 50 Ethnic Minority Future Leaders List.
 We also hosted our first ‘Changing Face of Technology’ event, where we welcomed female university students of different backgrounds and demographics, with the aim of encouraging them to start a career in the technology sector.

-Kulveer Ranger, Global Head of Strategy & Comms FS&I, SVP – Strategy & Communications, Atos UK&I and Executive Sponsor of the Together Network said: “Creating and promoting a diverse workforce and inclusive culture is essential.
+Kulveer Ranger, SVP, Head of Strategy, Marketing, Comms & Public Affairs, Northern Europe & APAC and Executive Sponsor of the Together Network said: “Creating and promoting a diverse workforce and inclusive culture is essential.
 Not only is it the right thing to do, it also makes sense from a business perspective.
 Building a workplace environment that is all-inclusive ensures that Atos has the best chance of retaining and attracting talent.”

 The Digital Vision for Energy and Utilities is launched